Merck & Co., Inc.

 Bearish Bearish

-• Historical Volatility: Stock dropped from $130 to $76 recently, indicating instability.
+• Historical Price Swings: Stock has experienced wild rides from highs to lows, indicating instability.

 Reward Banner